Ange230700/AnangoPlan_APwebDevelopment/README.md

 ### I. C. Design and Layout / Design et Mise en page

+This part is all about visuals.

+> _Cette partie concerne tout ce qui est visuel._

 #### I. C. 1.
 UX-UI technical watch / Veille technique UX-UI

+This part is to search and identify all the UX/UI good practices when it comes to create an e-commerce website.\
+That's where we'll look for inspiration.

+> _Cette partie consiste à rechercher et identifier toutes les bonnes pratiques UX/UI lorsqu'il s'agit de créer un site web d'e-commerce._\
+> _C'est là que nous chercherons l'inspiration._

 #### I. C. 2.
 UX design / Design de l'expérience utilisateur

+This part is about all the psychology behind users habits when it comes to use an e-commerce website.\
+We'll try to apply all the good practices we found in the UX-UI technical watch in order to enhance the user experience.

+> _Cette partie concerne toute la psychologie derrière les habitudes des utilisateurs lorsqu'il s'agit d'utiliser un site web d'e-commerce._\
+> _Nous essaierons d'appliquer toutes les bonnes pratiques que nous avons trouvées dans la veille technique UX-UI afin d'améliorer l'expérience utilisateur._

 <!--
 ##### I. C. 2. a.
 User personas / Personas utilisateur